benmvp/slides/2018/nejs/webdev.md

   * So continuously feeling like you're behind
   * Especially if you only had a 3- or 6-month accelerated program to learn
 - Futhermore there are  "thought leaders" today have been around a while
-  * Some around my time frame of about 2 decades
-  * Some older
-  * Some later
-- They feel you have to learn web dev the way they did
+  * They feel you have to learn web dev the way they did
   * You have to learn the hard way so you can appreciate what you've got
 - So I want to encourage you
   * Don't stress!